 4. Move past regret and learn from past experiences

 This has been the hardest part for me.
-My rough transition period took about a year and because of that I missed out on experiences while we were here – friends I could have made, trips I could have taken – because I wasn’t in a place where I could accept this life and appreciate it for what it was.
+My rough transition period took about a year.
+Because of that, I missed out on experiences while we were here.
+Friends I could have made, trips I could have taken.
+All because I wasn’t in a place where I could accept this life and appreciate it for what it was.

 It’s hard to reflect on how different my life here could have been without having regrets.
 But, it’s also not helpful to do so.
 I know that I did the best I could at that point in my life.
-I know that I needed that time to process, adjust, and accept moving.
-I know that I am stronger in my recovery because of the work I did during that time.
+And I know I needed that time to process, adjust, and accept moving.
+Now I am stronger in my recovery because of the work I did during that time.

 So, as hard as it is to move past regret, I know that is my next step.
 And in doing so, I set myself up for using this experience to foster a (hopefully) easier transition during my next move.